CaseInnovation107/brainsatplay/README.md

 ### [Brainstorm](https://brainsatplay.com/docs/examples/brainstorm)

 Brainstorm is a web-based BCI game that computes, visualizes, and promotes the synchronization of brains across geographic, political, and social barriers.
-To generate public discussion about the ethical, legal, and social implications of emerging commercial devices to monitor brain activity, Brainstorm will be showcased at [Livewire: A Stimulating Night of Neurotechnology](https://visionsandvoices.usc.edu/eventdetails/?event_id=33741435186601&s_type=&s_genre=)—a USC Visions and Voices event combining neuroscience, neuroethics, and interactive media for participatory technology design.
+To generate public discussion about the ethical, legal, and social implications of emerging commercial devices to monitor brain activity, Brainstorm was be showcased at [Livewire: A Stimulating Night of Neurotechnology](https://visionsandvoices.usc.edu/eventdetails/?event_id=33741435186601&s_type=&s_genre=)—a USC Visions and Voices event combining neuroscience, neuroethics, and interactive media for participatory technology design.

 ## Support